CompCogNeuro/CompCogNeuro.github.io/content/error-backpropagation.md

 f_l'(x) = f_l(x) (1 - f_l(x))
 $$

 However, a major problem with this logistic function from a practical perspective is that it causes an _exponential decay_ of the error signal across layers in a multilayer ("deep") neural network, which is one major reason that these early networks did not typically work well when adding more such hidden layers.
-This is know as the _vanishing gradients_ problem.
+This is known as the _vanishing gradients_ problem.
 Also, the computation of the exponential function is relatively slow on a digital computer.

 For these reasons, modern backpropagation networks typically use the _ReLU_ _rectified linear unit_ function, which is piecewise linear: